 Daojiao Daoyin Shu, is a Chinese name for the Taoist arts that means 'whole-body Taoist education system'.
 It is an ancient system of arts for personal development, health and wellbeing.
 It originated in northern China thousands of years ago.
 As a Taoist art, the primary focus is to increase and learn to use the natural energies of the body, known as Qi.

-When you first begin the Taoist arts of Lishi there’s a lot to learn about how to train yourself.
+When you first begin the Taoist arts there’s a lot to learn about how to train yourself.
 This is called self-cultivation or monism.
 Eventually you will learn how to practice with a partner for mutual benefit known as mono-dualism.

 Exponents also learn how to harmonise between Yin and Yang; internal and external.
 Thus in we have the Yin Arts, the Yang Arts and the Yin / Yang Arts.
 These arts compliment one another and teach students how to develop a dynamic equilibrium or peacefulness within themselves, with others and in their lives.
 The physical exercises and breathing that you will practice in class become a bridge inwards that will help you develop more internally including your body, mind and spirit.
 You will learn that things are never completely Yin or Yang but have the potential to transform from one to the other and that each contains the seeds of the other.
 Practicing over time will harmonise these two forces so that we never become too Yin or too Yang and ultimately learn to flow smoothly around any problem.